 Some key moments in our history

-1898 The doors open as a primary school only (for boys) designed to cater for families.
-Traditionally established to populate a boy's choir for the church.
-The church would provide an education in return for choir duty; in essence, the very first music scholarships in Victoria and maybe Australia.
+1898 The doors open as a primary school (for boys only) designed to cater for families.
+Traditionally established to populate a boys' choir for the church.
+The church would provide an education in return for choir duty, in essence, the very first music scholarships in Victoria and maybe Australia

-1921/2 The first provider of coeducational education in Melbourne.
-The first girl began in 1921, but it was not until 1922 that Miss Esdaile, then head, initiated the admission of girls as an ongoing inititiative.
+1921/1922 The first provider of coeducational education in Melbourne.
+The first girl began in 1921, but it was not until 1922 that Miss Esdaile, then head, initiated the admission of girls as an ongoing initiative

-1924 Foundation Stone layed by the Governor General of Australia and Christ Church parishioner, Baron Forster.
-As Canberra was not yet completed, the Governor General of Australia resided in Melbourne.
+1924 Foundation Stone laid by the Governor General of Australia and Christ Church parishioner, Baron Forster.
+As Canberra was not yet completed, the Governor General of Australia resided in Melbourne

 1939 Parents' Association began